Organization for the Reconstruction of the Communist Party of Greece: Hellenic Parliament

+European Parliament

 Organizations close to OAKKE

-OAKKE publishes its own newspaper, New East (in Greek "Νέα Ανατολή").
+OAKKE publishes its own newspaper, Nea Anatoli (in Greek "Νέα Ανατολή").
 Also the leading members Elias Zafiropoulos, Anna Stae and other personalities of the Greek left founded the Non Governmental Organization, Antinazi Initiative.
 The Trade Union wing of OAKKE, acting mainly in the ship repair zone in Perama, is ERGAS.

 Antinazi Initiative, corresponds to the British antifascist Searchlight.

-It publishes the monthly newspaper "New East", and wall newspapers which are posted at key points in many cities across the country by its members and friends.
+It publishes the monthly newspaper "New Orient", and wall newspapers which are posted at key points in many cities across the country by its members and friends.